langhorst/beantool/README.md

 Beantool is a command line utility for monitoring and administering a Beanstalkd pool.

-Refer to `beantool -h` and the code for documentation.
+Refer to `beantool -h` for usage information.